pepa65/m2m/README.md

 * The directory `~/.m2m.conf` contains all the account config files, which are checked in lexical order, where the filename is the account name.
 * Parameters in the configuration files:
     username:         POP3 username
     password:         POP3 password
     tlsdomain:        Server domainname according to the certificate
     server:           IP/Domainname of the server
     port:             Port (default: 995)
-    proxyaddressport:  Proxy server IP/Domainname:Port (default: not used)
+    proxyport:        Proxy server IP/Domainname:Port (default: not used)
     tls: true/false   Use TLS (default), or not
     keep: true/false  Keep mails on POP3 server, or delete them (default)
-    maildirpath:       Path to the Maildir directory (default: `~/Maildir`)
+    maildir:          Path to the Maildir directory (default: `~/Maildir`)
 ```